 The awards system and schedule are in place with, at least, the program made public.
+A.

-A. A senior administrator (and committee) has ultimate responsibility and oversight of the program.
+A senior administrator (and committee) has ultimate responsibility and oversight of the program.

-B. The TELO has good relations and frequently communicates with the college's admission staff.

-C. The TELO communicates regularly and timely with applicants.

-D. Institutions are ethical, honor their commitments, treat applicants and recipients like financial aid customers, and use correct verbiage when describing the program.
+- B. The TELO has good relations and frequently communicates with the college's admission staff. - C. The TELO communicates regularly and timely with applicants. - Each member Institution is expected to act ethically, honor their commitments, treat applicants and recipients like financial aid customers, and use correct verbiage when describing the program.